Mobile; the pulse of digital transformation

 We can capitalise on this opportunity by giving serious consideration to mobile as part of our overall marketing strategy.
-If not, we are missing a vital opportunity to engage our consumers in a way that is convenient to them.
+If not, we are missing a vital opportunity to engage consumers in a way that is convenient for them.

 Let’s take a look at the stats

-- Smartphones take largest share of global digital minutes.
+- Smartphones take the largest share of global digital minutes.
 Comscore 2018

 - Apps account for over 80% of mobile time globally.
 Comscore 2018

 - In the fourth quarter of 2019, mobile devices (excluding tablets) generated 52.6% of global website traffic.
 Statista 2020

 - 41.9% of emails are opened on mobile devices.
 SupplyGem 2020